Shantell Martin

-Shantell Martin (born October 1, 1980) is a British visual artist, intuitive philosopher, cultural facilitator, teacher, choreographer, songwriter, performer, and more.
+Shantell May Martin (born 1 October 1980) is a British visual artist, intuitive philosopher, cultural facilitator, teacher, choreographer, songwriter, performer, and more.
 Best known for her large scale, black-and-white line drawings, she performs many of her drawings for a live audience.
 Born in Thamesmead, London, Martin lives and works in Los Angeles and New York.
 Along with exhibitions and commission for museums and galleries, Martin frequently collaborates with international commercial projects, both private and public.

 Early years and education

 Martin was born in Thamesmead in South East London and was educated nearby at Bexleyheath School in Bexleyheath.
 After a year at Camberwell College of Arts, she was admitted to Central Saint Martin's College of Art and Design in London.
 She graduated with honours in 2003.
-Martin is half-Nigerian, and identifies as queer.
+Martin is half-Nigerian and queer.

 After graduation, she lived in Japan where she first experimented with live performance art as a visual jockey.
 From 2006 to 2009, Martin developed her drawing skills through "liveography" — the process of projecting live drawings to sound, music or other experience.

 Career

-In 2008, Martin moved to New York.
+In 2008, Martin relocated to New York.
 This period marked the next phase of her career, where she began to focus primarily on physical drawing.

 Her first solo exhibition, Continuous Line, was held at Black and White Gallery in Williamsburg, New York, and her first solo museum show, ARE YOU YOU, opened at The Museum of Contemporary African Diasporan Arts in Brooklyn.
 This was followed by Black and White, a collaboration in embroidery with her grandmother, as a part of the Brooklyn Museum group show, Crossing Brooklyn: Art from Bushwick, Bed-Stuy, and Beyond, in 2015.
-In New York City, she has exhibited at Studio 301, Milk Gallery, Museum of the Moving Image and 3 Howard Street.
-She has also exhibited at the Bata Shoe Museum in Toronto and the Albright-Knox Art Gallery in Buffalo, New York.

 She staged a live drawing installation at the Museum of Modern Art in New York for a private event.

-Martin has had residencies at 92nd Street Y's Milton J. Weill Art Gallery, The Cosmopolitan of Las Vegas (in collaboration with Art Production Fund), Summit Series in Utah, Clark College in Washington and Autodesk in San Francisco.